 The punishment for larceny increases based on the value and type of the property stolen.
 In general, however, charges of larceny or any misuse of government property can result in extremely harsh punishments including a punitive discharge and significant confinement.

 The lowest charge of larceny–i.e. larceny of property less than $1,000–carries a potential bad conduct discharge and 1 year confinement.
 At the high end of the punishment scale is larceny of military property more than $1,000.
 This offense carries up to 10 years confinement and a dishonorable discharge.

 In contrast, the lowest charge for wrongful appropriation carries no discharge and 3 months confinement.
 The most serious wrongful appropriation offense, involving military property more than $1,000, carries the risk of a dishonorable discharge and two years confinement.

 Protect Your Freedom and Future in the Military

-If you are under investigation for any type of theft or misuse of government resources, call our office today at (844) 334-5459 for a free consultation.
+If you are under investigation for any type of theft, wrongful appropriation, or misuse of government resources, call MJA today at (843) 473-3665 for a free consultation.